Vladimir-csp/uwsm/README.md

 `graphical-session.target` activation in case compositor signals its readiness prematurely.
 Or to fail startup if expected vars do not appear.

-The `uwsm finalize` command fills systemd and D-Bus environments with essential vars set by compositor: `WAYLAND_DISPLAY` (mandatory) and `DISPLAY` (if present).
+The `uwsm finalize` command fills systemd and D-Bus environments with essential vars set by the compositor: `WAYLAND_DISPLAY` (mandatory) and `DISPLAY` (if present).
 Optional vars are taken by name from arguments and `UWSM_FINALIZE_VARNAMES` var, which is also pre-filled by plugins.
 D-Bus implementation quirks are handled.
 Undefined vars are silently ignored.
 Any exported variables are also added to cleanup list.

 Timeout for unit startup is 10 seconds.